OSS-Hackathon/IranOpenSourceHackathon/CODE_OF_CONDUCT.md

 The aim of these events is to (in order of priority):

-1. Encourage Iranian developers to further participate in open-source, mainly trhough contribution to other projects.
+1. Encourage Iranian developers to further participate in open-source, mainly through contribution to other projects.
 2. Provide a spotlight for Iranian open-source projects and help them build a community.

 We strive to make these events inclusive and welcoming to everyone, and provide a harassment-free and positive